What is code quality and why is it important?

 To assess code quality effectively, it’s essential to leverage the distinct yet complementary insights provided by Git history analysis and automated source code scans.
 Together, these methods offer a comprehensive evaluation of both the development process and the current state of the codebase.

-Delving into Git History Analysis
+Delving into Git history analysis

 The examination of Git history delves into the development practices and team dynamics.
 It reveals the patterns and frequencies of commits, which illuminate how the team collaborates and distributes work.
 This history provides a narrative of the code's evolution, showcasing how the team has responded to various challenges and implemented new features over time.
 It also highlights the individual contributions of team members, offering insights into areas of expertise and code ownership.